Allergy or Intolerance?

 You are advised to contact your GP if you believe you have an allergy to any food or substance.

 The symptoms of food intolerance usually occur several hours after eating the food.
-You need to eat a larger amount of food to trigger an intolerance than an allergy, and intolerance is not life threatening. www.nhs.uk/conditions/food-allergy/
+You need to eat a larger amount of food to trigger an intolerance than an allergy.
+Symptoms of food intolerance can be uncomfortable and inconvenient, but not life threatening. www.nhs.uk/conditions/food-allergy/

 Some of your symptoms of food intolerance may be: